 There are a number of wood types that tick all the boxes when it comes to laser engraving.
 However, if you are starting out, we suggest using any of the wood from this list:

-like cherry and alder, maple features a light color and burns dark for the most part.
+Like cherry and alder, maple features a light color and burns dark for the most part.
 It has light streaking that makes it an excellent material for photo laser engraving.
 You wont go wrong with this choice for the best wood for laser engraving.

 Engineered woods for laser engraving